 Re-infections, on the other hand, usually represents failure to recognize

 dysfunction of host defenses, or UT infections caused by procedures such

-as catheterization.
+as catheterization or perineal urethrostomy (PU) surgery.
 Frequent re-infection is an absolute indication to

 evaluate the patient for anatomic, metabolic, and immunologic disorders

 It is important to understand that when a